photo by Yunfei Ren

 Myers-Briggs: INFP

-Astrology: Virgo Sun, Sagitarrius Moon, Sagitarrius Rising
+Astrology: Virgo Sun, Sagittarius Moon, Sagittarius Rising

 Human Design Type: Generator

-CREATIVE & Documentary PRACTICE
+DOCUMENTARY & ARCHIVAL PRACTICE

 In 2006, I sent a package with disposable cameras to my family members.
 The instructions were to photograph the people, places, and things that were meaningful to them.
 Each photographer captioned their photos and were given a book that displayed everyone’s photographs.
-This project was repeated in 2021.
+This project was repeated in 2020.

 I like to write lyrics and sing short sad songs with friends.
 “Table for One” was written one holiday when I couldn’t afford to fly home for Christmas.
 “I Can’t Wait” is inspired by a break-up grief that wouldn’t go away.